IBM/rpg-genai-data/docs/pages/task/explain.md

 There are three explanations in the form of `<depth>_output.md` where the `<depth>`  is one of:

 - sum - business summary in a couple of sentences. i.e. what is the purpose
-- api - API level summary - what are the inputs, outputs, side effect of calling this procedure or program
+- api - API level summary - what are the inputs, outputs, side effect of calling this procedure or program, this type of description is not applicable for `line` or `record` scopes (see [scope descriptions](/pages/metadata.md))
 - how - details of how the code performs this task

 `sum_output.md` has the content: